 The Diveagar beach is a long stretch of beach which extends for almost 4 kms.
-Quite a wavy beach unlike the other beaches in the region, Diveagar beach has a thin layer of grainy white cover over the fine black sand underneath.
-With a 'Belu' plant fence and the suru trees & palms behind it Diveagar has a beuty of its own.
+Quite a wavy beach unlike the other beaches in the region, Diveagar beach has a thin layer of grainy white sand cover over the fine black sand underneath.
+With 'Belu' plants and suru trees & palms forming a fence to the beach Diveagar has a beauty of its own.

 Raigad is famous for the three beaches one after the other inter spread with a few lesser known destinations.
 Diveagar is located at the northern end of Raigad beaches about 20 kms from Dighi port.
 Diveagar beach is not a flat beach unlike the other beaches in this region and owing to it Diveagar is quite a wavy beach making playing in the surf quite fun in Diveagar.
 Water sports and parasailing is also available at Diveagar beach.
 Diveagar is well known as a place to head for from the cities to enjoy some delicious konkani sea food.

 Sequestered between Diveagar and Harihareshwar at a distance of about 20 Kms from Diveagar, Shrivardhan is an obvious choice of sightseeing near Diveagar.
 Shrivardhan is a secluded fine black sand beach tucked between two hillocks with the Kalcha - Jivana fishing village at its northern end.
 Shrivardhan along with watersports has a nice atmosphere with unpolluted air and the beach at Shrivardhan is a clean beach.
 Shrivardhan is a nice place to spend an evenings watching the sunset.
 Shrivardhan is known for its peshwa temple.